JUDEELRICA/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Created a script that creates an alias
+Created a script that prints hello user, where user is the current Linux user